EmilyDimpfl/dofus-strats/_posts/2020-12-18-bird-of-time.md

 published: true
 ---

+# Bird of Time

-I just got Cloudy Dofus done with my team recently, and since information for `$current_patch$` can be scarce, I wanted to post what I did to get it down.
+I finished the Cloudy Dofus with my team recently, and since information can be scarce, I wanted to post what I did to get it down.
 This is partly the notes I made while figuring out my strategy, and some post-fight notes of stuff that happened in the actual fight.

 I hope this is helpful!